-As of December 31, 2012, Morgan Stanley was in compliance with Basel I capital requirements, with Tier 1 capital of \$54.4 billion and ratios of Tier 1 capital to Risk Weighted Assets (RWA) of 17.7% and total capital to RWAs of 18.5% (6% and 10% being well capitalized for regulatory purposes, respectively).
-Also, the ratio of Tier 1 common capital to RWAs was 14.6% (5% being the minimum under the Federal Reserve's new capital plan framework).
+As of December 31, 2014, Morgan Stanley was in compliance with Basel III capital requirements, with Common Equity Tier 1 (CET1) capital of \$57.3 billion and a CET1 ratio of 12.6% (4.0% being the regulatory minimum for 2014) calculated under the U.S Basel III Transitional/Advanced Approach.
+Morgan Stanley's Tier 1 capital to Risk Weighted Assets (RWA) was 14.1% and total capital to RWAs was 16.4% (5.5% and 8% being the regulatory minimum, respectively) calculated under the US Basel III Transitional/ durability through favorable and stressed markets.
+We continue to lead the industry in secured funding best practices with a weighted average maturity in excess of 120 days.

+Advanced Approach.
 In addition, financial holding companies are also subject to a Tier 1 leverage ratio as defined by the Federal Reserve.
-As of December 31, 2012, Morgan Stanley was in compliance with this leverage restriction, with a Tier 1 leverage ratio of 7.1% (5% being well capitalized for regulatory purposes).
-The weighted average maturity of Morgan Stanley's secured funding is in excess of 120 days.
-Morgan Stanley does not rely on commercial paper or money market funds for its financing.
-Morgan Stanley is assigned credit ratings by the major ratings agencies that are in range with the world's largest banks.
+As of December 31, 2014, Morgan Stanley was in compliance with this leverage restriction, with a Tier 1 leverage ratio of 7.9% (4% being the regulatory minimum) calculated under the US Basel III Transitional/Advanced Approach.

+Morgan Stanley's secured financing is managed within a strict governance framework to ensure funding

 In addition to Morgan Stanley's capital requirements, Morgan Stanley Smith Barney LLC is subject to regulatory net capital requirements for broker-dealers designed to ensure that the Firm has on hand at all times sufficient cash and other readily marketable assets to meet all of its financial obligations to its customers.

 The Firm has always met this strict regulatory capital requirement with substantial excess capital to spare.
-Our businesses, processes and procedures are audited on a regular basis by regulators, including the SEC (periodically, including in 2011); FINRA (annually); CFTC (periodically, including in 2012); and the National Futures Association (annually); as well as our external auditor, Deloitte & Touche LLP, and our Internal Audit Division.
+Our businesses, processes and procedures are audited on a regular basis by regulators, including the SEC, FINRA, and the National Futures Association, as well as our external auditor, Deloitte & Touche LLP, and our Internal Audit Division.
 As a financial holding company, Morgan Stanley is subject to oversight by, among others, the Federal Reserve, as noted above.

-Morgan Stanley has been in business for more than 75 years and is committed to serving clients across all market and economic cycles.
+Morgan Stanley has been in business for 80 years and is committed to serving clients across all market and economic cycles.
 A commitment to safeguarding and protecting client assets has been a constant throughout this history, and we will continue to work hard every day to earn and deserve our clients' trust.